zoeye859/presto_v3_singularity/README.md

 DDplan.py -d 500.0 -n 96 -b 96 -t 0.000072 -f 1400.0 -s 32 -r 0.5
 ```

-You may want to change the last two lines, to inform presto the location of the file GBT_Lband_PSR.fil
+You may want to change the last several lines, to inform presto the location of the file GBT_Lband_PSR.fil

-IF you want to obtain this file for test, download it by
+If you want to obtain this file for test, download it by
 ```
 wget http://www.cv.nrao.edu/~sransom/GBT_Lband_PSR.fil
 ```